 Depending on the type of solids present, slurries are generally split into two categories.
 One category is called a non-settling slurry.
 A non-settling slurry contains particles that are very small, and stay suspended in the liquid, giving the liquid a viscous quality.
 The other category is known as a settling slurry.
 Settling slurries contain solids that will move and settle to the bottom of the pipeline but will remain suspended if the mixture is constantly agitated.
 A good example of a settling slurry would be a sand and water mixture.
 This is why it is important to reach critical line velocity so that the sediment will not settle into the bottom of pipelines, which could lead to clogging.

-Since slurries, by definition, contain small particles, they are often abrasive and can quickly wear down pump and pipeline components, especially if the pump is not used most effectively.
+Since slurries, by definition, contain small particles.
+Abrasive slurry can be difficult to pump as they can quickly wear down pump and pipeline components, especially if the pump is not used most effectively.
 The most common parts to wear down by abrasive slurries are the pump impeller, wear rings, shaft sleeves, mechanical seal faces, lip seals, and the volute.
 When pumping slurries, there are some things you can do to extend the life of your pump and pipelines.
 Run the pump as slow as possible without allowing the slurry to settle at the bottom of the pipelines.
 Slowing down the flow of the slurry will lessen the erosion of pump parts, just be sure the slurry turbulent enough to not settle and potentially clog your lines.
-Additionally, it is best practice to lower the pump’s discharge pressure to as low as possible.
+Additionally, it is best practice to lower the pump’s discharge pressure to as low as possible, as a higher flow rate creates more potential for wear on the pump.

 Ideally, you want the pump to run at the lowest RPM while at the same time keeping the flow at a high enough rate to not allow the material to settle at the bottom of the pipeline.
 If you know some information about your project, you can use that information to build a pump curve which will tell you what pump to use and at what power to operate at for optimal pumping.
 This method helps to remove some of the guesswork, and can quickly put you on a path for selecting the correct pump for your job.